 Pui Ho Wilson Tsang, Ph.D.
 7th Grade Algebra 1 Teacher

-Prior to becoming a Math Teacher, Wilson had a 20-year career spanning academic research, product development consulting, and medical device R&D. Wilson’s teaching philosophy is heavily influenced by the research of Jo Boaler, Professor of Math Education, Stanford University, which sees math as a creative subject as opposed to an exercise of procedure memorization.
+Prior to becoming a Math Teacher, Wilson enjoyed a 20-year career spanning academic research, product development consulting, and medical device R&D. Wilson’s teaching philosophy is heavily influenced by the research of Jo Boaler, Professor of Math Education, Stanford University, who sees math as a creative subject as opposed to an exercise of procedure memorization.
 Wilson is excited about connecting classroom content to real-world applications for his students through his personal experience as a STEM professional.
-The importance of focus, coherence, and rigor is emphasized in the classroom.
+He has helped expand the computer-aided design curriculum at the 49ers STEM Leadership Institute.
+The importance of focus, coherence, and rigor is emphasized in his classroom.
 Wilson obtained his Bachelor’s degree in Aeronautical Engineering at Imperial College of Science, Technology, and Medicine in London, United Kingdom.
 He went on to complete his Master’s and Ph.D. in Aeronautics & Astronautics at Massachusetts Institute of Technology.
 Wilson obtained his Master’s in Education and Single-Subject Credential at Santa Clara University.

-Away from work, Wilson enjoys spending time with his family, which includes boy-girl twins entering middle school.
+Away from work, Wilson enjoys spending time with his family, which includes boy-girl twins currently in middle school.

 Nelson Hori 8th Grade Science Teacher